alkarimlalani/brightwheel-email-server/README.md

 ### Guiding Principles
 As I wrote the app, the guiding principles were:
 - Build a service thats super simple thats easy to maintain and extend - this will allow us to move fast in the future and for anyone to work on the service
-- Build for the user - since this is an internal service, I sought to build it for the person consuming it, i.e. developers on the Brightwheel team
+- Build for the user - since this is an internal service, I sought to build it for the person consuming it, i.e. developers on the team

 ### Language + Framework
 - I used Ruby since that's what I'm most productive in